danherbert-io/elide-for-laravel/docs/digging-deeper/partials.md

 Htmx::partial(ToastNotification::class);
 ```

-The resultant partial HTML fragment might then look like this:
+The resultant partial HTML fragment might then look like this when rendered:
 ```html
 <div id="partial:toast-notification"
      style="display: contents;"